PPT Feature Image - Turquoise

 Vagina

-- Your vagina is the canal that connects your vulva to your cervix, uterus and fallopian tubes.
+• The vagina is the canal that connects the vulva to the cervix, uterus and fallopian tubes.

-- The walls of your vagina are often naturally lubricated like your mouth.
-This fluid is made mostly of water that your body produces.
+• The walls of the vagina are often naturally lubricated like the mouth.
+This fluid is made mostly of water that the body produces.

 Hymen

-- The hymen may be stretched from vigorous activity or injury (using tampons, being penetrated, riding a bicycle, etc).
-You may or may not bleed or feel discomfort the first time your hymen is stretched.
+• The hymen may be stretched from vigorous activity or injury (using tampons, being penetrated, riding a bicycle, etc).
+Bleeding or discomfort may or may not happen the first time your hymen is stretched.

 Cervix